sst/sst/www/docs/constructs/StaticSite.md

 The domain to be assigned to the website URL (ie. `domain.com`).

-Currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
+Supports domains that are hosted either on [Route 53](https://aws.amazon.com/route53/) or externally.

 ### domainAlias?